Pittsburgh Institutional Sexual Abuse Lawyers

-Contact Goodrich & Geist to Speak with a Pittsburgh Institutional Sexual Abuse and Assault Lawyer Today
+Contact Goodrich & Geist to Speak with Our Compassionate Pittsburgh Institutional Sexual Abuse Lawyers Today

 Institutional sexual abuse and assault cases are — quite often — difficult to litigate.
 In an effort to preserve their public image, institutions frequently move to protect the defendant who committed sexual abuse and sexual assault.
 Additionally, evidence may be difficult to procure when the institution is working against the victim and when witnesses and other victims fail to come forward.

-To schedule a free consultation with one of our experienced Pittsburgh institutional sexual abuse and assault attorneys today, call (412) 766-1455 or fill out the online contact form.
+To schedule a free consultation with one of our experienced Pittsburgh institutional sexual abuse lawyers today, call (412) 766-1455 or fill out the online contact form.
 At Goodrich & Geist, P.C., we look forward to helping you.